 Because Lion’s Mane stimulates enzyme production that releases Nerve Growth Factor (NGF).[xii]
 It stimulates the repair and creation of neurons (neurogenesis).
 Boosting neurotransmitters and signaling that affects memory, learning, recall, and mood.

 And Lion’s Mane helps eliminate brain fog.
-Restoring memory and mental alertness.
+Restoring cognitive dysfunction, memory and mental alertness.
 And lowers anxiety and depression symptoms.[xiii]

-Lion’s Mane is a great compliment to any nootropic stack including Aniracetam, CDP-Choline and DHA (Omega-3’s) for an immediate cognitive boost.
+Lion’s Mane is a great compliment to any nootropic stack for an immediate cognitive boost.

-Quercetin is flavanol from the flavonoid group of polyphenols found in many plants.
+Quercetin is flavanol from the flavonoid group of polyphenols which are active compounds found in many plants.

-As a nootropic, Quercetin boosts mitochondrial function and decreases reactive oxygen species (ROS) production which improves learning and memory.
+As a nootropic, Quercetin boosts mitochondrial function needed for brain energy production, and decreases reactive oxygen species (ROS) production responsible for brain inflammation which in turn improves learning and memory.

-Quercetin made the Best Nootropics for 2021 list this year because it has recently been found to help reduce symptoms of COVID-19.
+Quercetin made the Best Nootropics for 2022 list again this year because this anti-inflammatory compound has recently been found to help reduce symptoms of COVID-19.

 A Chinese study showed that Quercetin bound with the spike protein in the coronavirus, reducing its ability to infect cells.[xv]